snlpatel001213/waves-documentation/en/blockchain/blockchain/blockchain-data-types.md

 # Blockchain data types

-**Blockchain data types** are the data types that are used to describe the [binary formats](/blockchain/binary-format.md) of blockchain entities.
+The **blockchain data types** are the data types that are used to describe the [binary formats](/blockchain/binary-format.md) of blockchain entities.

 | # | Keyword | Value range | Variable size in bytes |
 | :--- | :--- | :--- | :--- |